Dur dur d'être bébé !: Critical reception

 Larry Flick from Billboard wrote, "Here's an artist who can make the members of Kris Kross look like old fogies."
 He added, "Five-year-old rapper/singer from France has topped the charts in almost every country in the free world (and a few that aren't).
 The concept is simple: Jordy chirps and rhymes in French about the rigors of childhood over a bouncy pop/dance beat.
 Top 40 pundits who regularly indulge in wacky novelty items will be salivating after the first chorus."
-Troy J. Augusto from Cashbox said, "Jordy, the hardest-working kindergartener in show biz.
+Troy J. Augusto from Cash Box said, "Jordy, the hardest-working kindergartener in show biz.
 A novelty to be sure, his American intro is catchy enough that he may actually score a chart-topper here, too."
-British magazine Music Week commented, "Jordy is an impossibly cute French kid, aged four, whose vocal efforts have earned him a number one hit at home and abroad."
-They viewed the song as "a serviceable house track".
+A reviewer from Music Week commented, "Jordy is an impossibly cute French kid, aged four, whose vocal efforts have earned him a number one hit at home and abroad."
+The song was also named "a serviceable house track".
+Sylvia Patterson from Smash Hits gave it one out of five, writing, "It is here.
+The French Number One that was on the news and Trevor McDonald and pals looked a bit wry around the eyebrows.
+"It's crap being a tot", "sings" the tiddler in French and lots of mums go all googly and send it burbling chartwards.
+It is a dance thing of no discernable worth, and embryonic European novelty sensations cannot save us now."